Connecting Home Assistant to Staykey

 Verify your connection

-After connecting, you should see your Home Assistant devices listed in Staykey.
+After connecting (via either method), you should see your Home Assistant devices listed in Staykey.
 If devices don't appear:

-- Verify your Home Assistant URL is publicly accessible (try opening it in a browser from your phone with WiFi off)
+- Direct connection users: Verify your Home Assistant URL is publicly accessible (try opening it in a browser from your phone with WiFi off)

 - Ensure the devices are available in Home Assistant itself